mcarneiro/gs/README.md

             display: inline-block;
             vertical-align: middle;
         }
-        @include gs-media-query($grid: site-normal) {
+        @include gs-media-query("site-normal") {
-            @include gs-row($grid: site-normal);
+            @include gs-row($grid: "site-normal");
             li {
-                width: gs-column($grid: site-normal);
+                width: gs-column(1, "site-normal");
-                margin-left: gs-gutter($grid: site-normal);
+                margin-left: gs-gutter(1, "site-normal");
             }
         }
     }

-Note that the $grid parameter must be used on all calls.
+Note that the `$grid` parameter must be used on all calls.
 That's a SASS limitation regarding scopes.
-Also, remember that @extend can't be used inside media-queries calls.
+Also, remember that `@extend` can't be used inside media-queries calls.

 #### gs-classes mixin for non-semantic implementation

-    @mixin gs-classes($grid, $prefix)
+    @mixin gs-classes($grid, $prefix, $push:true, $float:true)

 This mixin will generate classes based on `$grid` and will apply the `$prefix` as prefix of the classname:

     @include gs-classes(site-normal, sn-);

-    // will generate .sn-col-1, .sn-col-2 ... .sn-col-10;
+    // will generate .sn-col-1, .sn-col-2 ... .sn-col-12;
+    // will generate .sn-push-next-1, .sn-push-next-2 ... .sn-push-next-12;
+    // will generate .sn-push-prev-1, .sn-push-prev-2 ... .sn-push-prev-12;
+    // will generate .sn-row;

 This can be useful for server-dise dynamic class definition or forms, for example.
+By default they will consider a float-based box modelling.
+It's possible to ignore it by setting `$float:false`.
+The same with `push-next` or `push-prev` variations.
+If it's not needed for the implementation, just set `$push:false`.

 #### gs-clear-grid-list mixin